COINTELPRO

 The FBI engaged in covert operations targeting domestic political groups from its earliest years.
 Covert operations under the official COINTELPRO label took place between 1956 and 1971.
 However, the official chronology of the program is the subject of debate.
-According to a senate investigation, "If COINTELPRO had been a short-lived aberration, the thorny problems of motivation, techniques, and control presented might be safely relegated to history.
-However, COINTELPRO existed for years on an 'ad hoc basis before the formal programs were instituted, and more significantly, COINTELPRO-type activities may continue today under the rubric of 'investigation."
+According to a US Senate investigation, "If COINTELPRO had been a short-lived aberration, the thorny problems of motivation, techniques, and control presented might be safely relegated to history.
+However, COINTELPRO existed for years on an ad hoc basis before the formal programs were instituted, and more significantly, COINTELPRO-type activities may continue today under the rubric of 'investigation'."
 Many of the tactics used in COINTELPRO are alleged to have seen continued use, including discrediting targets through psychological warfare; smearing individuals and groups using forged documents and by planting false reports in the media; harassment; wrongful imprisonment; illegal violence; and assassination.
 According to a Senate report, the FBI's motivation was "protecting national security, preventing violence, and maintaining the existing social and political order".

 Beginning in 1969, Black Panther party leaders were targeted by the COINTELPRO and "neutralized" through tactics including assassination, imprisonment, public humiliation, and false criminal charges.
-Some of the Black Panthers targeted include Fred Hampton, Mark Clark, Assata Shakur, Geronimo Pratt, Mumia Abu-Jamal, and Marshall Conway.
+The Black Panthers targeted include Fred Hampton, Mark Clark, Assata Shakur, Geronimo Pratt, Mumia Abu-Jamal, and Marshall Conway.
 Common tactics used by COINTELPRO were perjury, witness harassment, witness intimidation, and withholding of exculpatory evidence.

 FBI director J. Edgar Hoover issued directives governing COINTELPRO, ordering FBI agents to "expose, disrupt, misdirect, discredit, or otherwise neutralize" the activities of these movements and especially their leaders.
 Under Hoover, the official in charge of COINTELPRO was assistant director William C. Sullivan.
 Attorney General Robert F. Kennedy personally authorized some of the programs, giving written approval for limited wiretapping of Martin Luther King's phones "on a trial basis, for a month or so".
 Hoover extended the clearance so his men were "unshackled" to look for evidence in any areas of King's life they deemed worthy.